Commodoreprime/skyrimse-linux-steam-mod-bootstraper/README.md

 This script relies on a mod organizer and other tools such as LOOT to compile a correct load order and to store uncompressed mods.
 Basicly do everything except launch the game.

-**Load order is not too well understood by this script, it will unify based on the order of `modlist.txt`.
-This will have to be fixed later**
+**Load order is not too well understood by this script, it will unify based on the order of `modlist.txt` so loose file overwrite priority is entirly dependent on how `modlist.txt` orders the mods.
+This will have to be fixed later for more consistent results**

 This script runs off of the structure of a portable instance of [Mod Organizer 2](https://github.com/ModOrganizer2/modorganizer) where all data is under `C:\\Modding\\MO2`.